-- serial (basestring) The serial number of the token - key The key of the info in the dict - value The value of the info - user (User object) The owner of the tokens, that should be modified the token info key set in the first place! :rtype: int privacyidea.lib.token.enable_token(serial, enable=True, user=None)
+- serial (basestring) The serial number of the token - key The key of the info in the dict - value The value of the info - user (User object) The owner of the tokens, that should be modified - Returns the number of tokens matching the serial and user.
+This number also includes tokens that did not have the token info key set in the first place! :rtype: int privacyidea.lib.token.enable_token(serial, enable=True, user=None)